Unbelievable views throughout this one in a lifetime trip

 People wishing to climb the Inca Trail should leave the hostel very early at 4:30 am to reach the Inca citadel of Machupicchu very early and appreciate the sunrise.

-And people wishing to climb by car will have to take the first bus at 5:30 am to arrive early to Machupicchu and be able to appreciate the sunrise which is a unique show, then we can visit the Inca citadel of Machupicchu for an hour and a half accompanied by a specialist guide who will explain to us the historical legacy of the citadel of Machu Picchu and the complete description of this grandiose and imposing attraction.
+And people wishing to climb by car will have to take the first bus at 5:30 am to arrive early to Machupicchu and be able to appreciate the sunrise which is a unique show, then we can visit the Inca citadel of Machupicchu for 2 hours accompanied by a specialist guide who will explain to us the historical legacy of the citadel of Machu Picchu and the complete description of this grandiose and imposing attraction.

 After the excursion you will have free time to travel more places on your own, and if you have the ticket you can ascend the mountain of Huayna Picchu or the Mountain of Machupicchu, at the appropriate time you must descend from Machupicchu to Aguas Calientes by bus or walking so that you can Lunch with tranquility and board the return train from 18:20 pm to Ollantaytambo where we are waiting for our tourist transport to the city of Cusco, arriving at approximately 22:30 pm at the Regocijo square.